 Mattresses are a common household item and can be costly depending on the type purchased.
 Once used most people dispose of it rather than recycle the mattress.
 With a little effort, you can convert them into other useful items in the house.
 For example, the most common types such as viscoelastic memory foam can be cut to smaller pieces and the resulting cushions used as smaller beds for the kids, car seats and used in the kernels as sleeping mats for the dogs.
 Not only is it an idea to dissect to recycle into other goods, but can also help in the disposal process in order to perhaps fit into your vehicle.

 Mattresses range in size and density depending on their composition.
-From pocket spring to latex mattresses the ease of cutting through it depends on its composition.
-For example, an innerspring is relatively harder to cut through, but given the right tools and procedure you can easily cut them into half too.
+From pocket spring to organic latex mattresses the ease of cutting through it depends on its structure.
+For example, an innerspring is relatively harder to cut through, but given the right tools and procedure, you can easily cut them into half too.
 The other foam mattresses are made of relatively soft and easy material to cut through.

-For the purpose of this exercise, we decided to split ours into two, not to recycle or dispose, but simply to reduce it in size and gain two from one.
-Below is the description on how we did it; your type might be a little different from the one whose description is given below but the steps followed should be relatively similar.
-The one cut into half below is an innerspring, therefore it is important to know your mattress type before trying to cut it in half.
-Knowing the will help you know the tools required and amount of labor needed.
+For the purpose of this exercise, we decided to split ours into two, not to recycle or dispose of, but simply to reduce it in size and gain two from one.
+Below is the description of how we did it; your type might be a little different from the one whose description is given below but the steps followed should be relatively similar.
+The one cut into half below is an innerspring; therefore it is essential to know your mattress type before trying to cut it in half.
+Knowing that will help you identify the tools required and amount of labor needed.

 - A pair of scissors